elementor/elementor/docs/content/controls/reference.md

 ####Design Controls

 * [Color](_color.md) picker - a field to choose colors.
 This includes a customizable color palette that can be preset by the user
-* [Image](_image.md) Dimensions - Choose the image size from a set of predefined sizes, or manually set the width and height
+* [Image Size](_image_size.md)  - Choose the image size from a set of predefined sizes, or manually set the width and height
 * [Font](_font.md) - Choose a font from the Google font library.
 * [Icon](_icon.md) - Choose icon within the font-awesome library.
 * [Animation](_animation.md) - Choose between a set of cool animations.